Electric-Coin-Company/zcash-docs/source/rtd_pages/tor.rst

 It is possible to make a zcashd node reachable from the Tor network.

-To do so, add lines to your /etc/tor/torrc (or equivalent config file) that configures the ports on the Tor side.
+Add lines to your /etc/tor/torrc (or equivalent config file) that configures the ports on the Tor side.
+The directory can be different but the port numbers should be equal to the zcashd P2P listen port (8233 by default).
 An example is below.
-The directory can be different, but the port numbers should be equal to your zcashd's P2P listen port (8233 by default).

 	.. code-block:: bash